 Every decision we've made regarding our work environment during this time has been in consultation with the Chicago Department of Public Health (CDPH) and Illinois Department of Public Health (IDPH), and in lockstep with guidance from health experts, as well as best practices from the transit industry.

 As we continue to address this ongoing situation, the health of our workers will remain our No. 1 priority.
 We stand fully behind the hardworking men and women of CTA, who continue to perform with professionalism and care, and we join all Chicagoans in appreciation of their efforts.

-Since the beginning of the pandemic, all employees have been provided with proper personal protective equipment (PPE) and we will continue to do so.
+Since the beginning of the pandemic, all employees have been equipped with proper personal protective equipment (PPE) and we will continue to make these supplies available for as long as necessary.
 In line with guidance provided by CDPH and Centers for Disease Control and Prevention (CDC), we have issued masks, protective eyewear, gloves and hand sanitizer, and also distributed extensive information to all work locations about COVID-19 and the best practices recommended by health experts.

 We continue to promote social distancing on trains and buses, with signs on every vehicle and on digital screens throughout the rail system, as well on social media.
 We’ve also been promoting social distancing at all work facilities, making adjustments to common areas to provide an environment where proper social distancing can occur, and placing posters to remind everyone how important it is to stay separated.